-In any improvement project, there are risks of failure: budget exceeded, poorly adapted solution, rejection of teams.
-If the technical constraints are easily addressed, the impact of the change on human beings and their reactions is more uncertain.
-It is in this context that change management comes into play.
-In this article, I propose to understand the causes of the resistance of change, to better address them.
-In another article, I explain how to go beyond change management and fully integrate business solutions.
+In any improvement project, there are risks of failure: budget overrun, poorly-adapted solution, rejection by teams.
+If technical constraints are easily addressed, the impact of change on humans and their reactions is more uncertain.
+This is where change management comes in.
+In this article, I propose to understand the causes of resistance, in order to better address them.

-Change does not please the human being.
-It’s natural, we all have a routine, which secures us and any modification of this routine awakens our fears of the unknown.
+Change does not please human beings.
+It’s natural, we all have a routine that makes us feel secure and any change in this routine awakens our fears of the unknown.

-Take several examples to understand it: you go grocery shopping every week, you often buy the same products and know where to find them.
-If the location of the milk changes, you will be disturbed: you will have to look for it.
-“Where did they put it?” and that will probably cause frustration.
+Let’s take several examples to understand it: you go grocery shopping every week, you often buy the same products and know where to find them.
+If the location of the milk changes, you will be confused: you will have to look for “where did the milk go?” and this will probably cause frustration and irritation.

-Another example: you take the same route every day to go to the office.
-One morning the street you want to take is inaccessible: it is one way from now … I let you imagine your annoyance in this situation.
+Here’s another example: you take the same route to the office every day.
+One morning the street you want to take is inaccessible: it is under construction and one way from now on… I let you imagine your irritation and annoyance with this situation.

 In the company, the same behaviors and reactions occur.
-Let’s not forget that each of us spends about 1/3 of our time at work.
-Many habits and routines are linked to it and the rejection reaction is inevitable.
+Let’s not forget that each of us spends about a third of our time at work.
+Many habits and routines are linked to it and the reaction of rejection is inevitable.

-A priori, faced with a situation of change, everyone refuses: everyone knows what he has today and does not know what he will have tomorrow, or just consider what he loses in the current situation (I do not know where is the milk, I will have to change my route)
+When faced with a situation of change, everyone refuses.
+I know what I have today and don’t know what I will have tomorrow.
+Or maybe I just think what I’m losing from the current situation (I don’t know where the milk is anymore, I’ll have to change my route)

-It takes time and analysis to understand the benefits of change and to embrace it.
-This is a balance as explained in the video Overcoming Resistance by Dr. Eliyahu M. Goldratt’s and Ilan Eshkoli .
+It takes time and analysis to understand and embrace the benefits of change.
+It is a balance, as explained in the video Overcoming Resistance by Dr. G. B. Eliyahu M. Goldratt, Ilan Eshkoli .

-In the two previous examples, the disadvantages of current situations could be: the lack of space to store the different brands of milk or a large number of accidents at the pedestrian crossing.
-The advantages of future situations could be a shorter distance between bottles of milk and the cash register or a reduced circulation in front of a school, … it is necessary to help the individuals to evaluate the advantages of the new situation.
+In the two previous examples, the disadvantages of the current situations could be: the lack of space to store the different brands of milk or a high number of accidents at the crossing.
+The advantages of future situations could be a shorter distance between the milk bottles and the crate or a reduced traffic in front of a school, … Individuals must be helped to assess the benefits of the new situation.

-Nobody resists change to resist it.
-It is necessary to evaluate the gains and the losses whether I change or I don’t.
+No one resists change to resist change.
+I have to evaluate the gains and losses that I change or don’t change.